ViSSTA Program Launches for 2021-2022 School Year

 The VDH K-12 Testing Office Hours are every Thursday from 3:00 - 4:00pm beginning July 15th.
 School staff and stakeholders can register for office hours and bring up any questions related to the K-12 Testing Program.
 Click here to register

 ViSSTA will launch in time for the start of school in Fall 2021.
 In the meantime, schools may continue to participate in the BinaxNOW pilot program.
 Information on the pilot program is below.

 The Virginia Department of Education in collaboration with VDH is launching two K-12 school testing pilot programs.
-These pilot programs begin in April and conclude June 30, 2021: a diagnostic testing pilot program and a screening testing pilot program.
+These pilot programs begin in April: a diagnostic testing pilot program and a screening testing pilot program.

 VDH will provide free testing supplies and implementation guidance to schools that choose to participate in these programs.
 For information on each of the pilot programs, including school responsibilities and resources provide by VDH, see the program overview documents:

 - K-12 COVID-19 Diagnostic Testing Pilot Program Overview

 - K-12 COVID-19 Screening Testing Pilot Program Overview